Skip to content

 Projects

-AI-Powered Funding Advisory
+AI-Powered Funding Advisory for Cemit

 March 20, 2026

-Austrian funding consultants spend hours cross-referencing dozens of programs, checking eligibility rules, stacking limits, and deadlines — mostly in spreadsheets and PDFs.
+Austrian funding consultants spend hours cross-referencing dozens of programs, checking eligibility rules, stacking limits, and deadlines, mostly in spreadsheets and PDFs.
 The domain knowledge is deep but the tooling is shallow.
 Cemit, a funding advisory firm, wanted something better: an AI assistant that actually understands the domain, not just a chatbot with a search bar.
-This is a single-page AI chat application where consultants describe a client project in natural language and get back scored, ranked funding matches with full transparency into why each program fits or doesn't.
-A LangGraph StateGraph with 17 tools that runs a cyclic reasoning loop — the agent calls tools, syncs state, and decides what to do next until it has a complete answer.
-It progressively accumulates project context across the conversation: company details, budget, KMU status, TRL level, region, and topics.
-Matching combines two approaches:
+This is a single-page AI chat application where Cemit's consultants describe a client project in natural language and get back scored, ranked funding matches with full transparency into why each program fits or doesn't.

-• Deterministic scoring across 9 dimensions (eligibility, budget fit, deadline proximity, stacking headroom, TRL overlap, and more) — normalized to 0-100
+• Deterministic scoring across 9 dimensions (eligibility, budget fit, deadline proximity, stacking headroom, TRL overlap, and more), normalized to 0-100

 • Semantic scoring via a single batched LLM call that evaluates all candidate programs against the project description

 Final score: 70% deterministic + 30% semantic.
-This means the system is explainable — consultants can see exactly which dimension pulled a score down and why.
+This means the system is explainable: consultants can see exactly which dimension pulled a score down and why.
 Every tool output is automatically rendered as a rich interactive card via json-render: match result lists with score badges, score breakdowns with dimension bars, side-by-side program comparisons, stacking analysis, and action plans.
-The LLM never generates UI specs directly — server-side spec builders handle the translation.
+The LLM never generates UI specs directly; server-side spec builders handle the translation.
 An extensible skill directory that teaches the agent new capabilities: structured funding application workflows, KMU status checks, cumulation analysis, and DOCX generation via isolated Vercel Sandbox microVMs.

 • Frontend: Next.js 15, React 19, Tailwind CSS v4, shadcn/ui, Vercel AI SDK v6